dataprogpy/dataprogpy.github.io/docs/getting-started/python/why-python.md

 * Provides a Python environment with many necessary libraries ready to go.
 * Integrates seamlessly with your Google Drive for saving notebooks and accessing data.

-If you need a quick refresher on the Colab interface (creating notebooks, cells, running code, etc.), please revisit the **[Colab Introduction](/getting-started/colab)** page on our course site.
+If you need a quick refresher on the Colab interface (creating notebooks, cells, running code, etc.), please revisit the **[Colab interface](../../getting-started/colab/colab-interface.md)** lesson.

 Now, let's begin building our understanding of Python, starting with the fundamental ways we can model basic pieces of information.